-- inform Procurement Services if any potential violations or suspected misuse is identified. - ensure that departments and Buyers within their organization are accountable for compliance with the policies and procedures for purchasing; - approve requests for access to the Oracle Financial System; - evaluate and approve or reject requests for exceptions to policies and procedures; and - determine if further action is necessary to reduce the amount of sales tax that was paid by the university.
+- inform the Financial Systems Help Desk if any potential violations or suspected misuse is identified. - ensure that departments and Buyers within their organization are accountable for compliance with the policies and procedures for purchasing; - approve requests for access to the Oracle Financial System; - evaluate and approve or reject requests for exceptions to policies and procedures; and - determine if further action is necessary to reduce the amount of sales tax that was paid by the university.